hrydgard/ppsspp-site/docs/faq.md

 Sharing controls between the two instances can be an issue though..

+## Can I access and login to the Playstation Store from within PPSSPP?

+No, this is unfortunately not possible.

 ## Can PPSSPP play UMD video discs?

 No. On the real hardware, the player app for these is built into the PPSSPP firmware, and since PPSSPP is a HLE emulator, we don't run the firmware so we'd have to write our own player.
 There's a scripting language for menus and stuff, it's pretty complicated.
 So it has not been a priority to figure out, especially as UMD Video is today an outdated, low-definition format and there are better ways to watch movies.
 If you really want to play UMD video, use a real PSP.